medtricsio/arduino/README.md

 To collect data connect the USB to a PC with RS232
    * e.g. in Ubuntu you can read directly from /dev/ttyUSB0  to a CSV file by command
    * cat /dev/ttyUSB0 | tee ekg.csv

+API endpoint would be published soon to process the ekg raw data